Posted by Kai Knudsen, Senior Physician in Anesthesia & Intensive Care. Sahlgrenska University Hospital.

-Epidural anesthesia, also known as EDA, back anesthesia or epidural, is a form of regional anesthesia with injection of local anesthesia into the epidural space, through a slightly thicker needle, usually 9 cm long.
+Epidural anesthesia, also known as epidural block, or back anesthesia, is a form of regional anesthesia with injection of local anesthesia into the epidural space, through a slightly thicker needle, usually 9 cm long.
 The anesthesia is used for lower body anesthesia as well as certain pain indications, such as labour pain.
 The anesthesia is usually positioned with “Loss-of-Resistance” technique and the introduction of a catheter into the epidural space.
 The anesthesia is started with bolus and full dose through the catheter, followed by continuous infusion.
 For anesthesia, local anesthetics are used alone or in combination with opioids and/or adrenaline.

 - Regional anesthesia for lower body surgery, for example peripheral vascular surgery, abdominal surgery or orthopedic surgery.